Kuznecoff02/null-commentarial-tradition/commentary-on-buddhist-traditions/post-truth-pali-cannon/arahant-pr.md

----
-title: "🔒 The Arahant and the PR Interface"
+# "🔒 The Arahant and the PR Interface"
 description: "Post-truth analysis of arahant behavior, virtue, and the Buddha's framing infrastructure.
 Not a metaphysical critique—just structural accuracy."
----

 > "The rules weren’t for the arahants.
 They were for the people watching them."